Have you got any questions about Digital Helpers? We have the answers!

 Although we have called ourselves Digital Helpers, this does not mean that we have a purely online presence.
 We aim to help those who have been excluded from the digital world, against their wishes.
 Hence, we primarily aim to help people who cannot afford computers.
 Companies trade in their computers roughly every three years for newer models.
 However, these discarded PCs are often still in good condition.
 We want to distribute these PCs among the needy and teach them the basics they need to get by with their new devices.
 By doing so, we enable people who would not otherwise have had the chance, to take part in today’s increasingly “digital” society.

-As a student organisation, assessing the merits of a case can be difficult for us to do ourselves.
+As a social organisation, assessing the merits of a case can be difficult for us to do ourselves.
 Instead we distribute our computer packages to social organisations like the “Tafel”, who in turn support us as partners.
 We are always open to and glad for any suggestions as to possible recipient organisations!
 We then assess with our existing partners and our advisory board how we might best integrate a new partner.

 We are always on the lookout for conscientious and interested people to support us in our cause.
 Anyone can participate!
 Roles include: preparing educational material for using the PCs, teaching, getting PCs ready for distribution, writing to potential donor companies, working with our social media tools and more.
 If this appeals to you, send as an email at firstname.lastname@example.org.